mariadb-corporation/MaxScale/Documentation/Getting-Started/Building-MaxScale-from-Source-Code.md

     $ make install
     ...

 This will result in an installation being created which is identical to that which would be achieved by installing the binary package.
+The only difference is that init.d scripts aren't installed and the RabbitMQ components are not built.

 By default, MaxScale installs to '/usr/local/skysql/maxscale' and places init.d scripts and ldconfig files into their folders.
 Change the CMAKE_INSTALL_PREFIX variable to your desired installation directory and set INSTALL_SYSTEM_FILES=N to prevent the init.d script and ldconfig file installation.

+Other useful targets for Make are `documentation`, which generates the Doxygen documentation, and `uninstall` which uninstall MaxScale binaries after an install.

 ## Running the MaxScale testsuite